PTI reveals demands ahead of Jan 2 negotiation with govt

 He said PTI founder Imran Khan told him that he would hold talks when workers of his party would be treated in a better way.

-The former speaker said the law and order situation in Khyber Pakhtunkhwa wa alarming, adding that there was a need to reconsider foreign policy.
+The former speaker said the law and order situation in Khyber Pakhtunkhwa was alarming, adding that there was a need to reconsider foreign policy.

 Furthermore, Asad Qaiser said the cases registered against him were “fake and political revenge”.
 He said terrorism and sedition cases were being made against politicians.